-Breakout rooms are part of the instruction, which means that students are expected to stay in the breakout rooms when they are assigned.
+When breakout rooms are part of the instruction, students are expected to stay in the breakout rooms when they are assigned.
 Students shall not leave the class when breakout rooms begin.

 As with in-person classes, students are allowed to eat snacks during class unless explicitly forbidden by the teacher.
 Students should wait to eat full meals during lunch, however.